Curator: Valery Smith (USA)

-Forty-eight artists from all over the world were given the opportunity to create site-specific works of art.
-Smith wanted them to critically examine the identity of a place, possibly in relation to its residents.
-The central questions were: how are public spaces set up?
+48 artists from all over the world were invited to create site-specific works.
+Valery Smith worked closely together with them as a kind of co-producer.
+The catalogue can be read as a personal diary.
+Smith asked the artists to critically examine the identity of a place, if possible also in relation to its residents.
+The central questions were: How are public spaces set up?
 How do they function?
 Who uses them?
-This resulted on one hand in enigmatic works of art, such as Michael Asher's project with 24 text signs on tree stumps in Sonsbeek.
-On the other hand, there was provocative art.
-A good example is Marc Quinn's 12% Proof (1993), also known as “The Pisser”.
-Located next to the Koepelkerk church, this work, featuring a sculpture of a man with an erection in a phone booth, was a crowd favourite.
-At the same time, it was also defaced and vandalized.
+This resulted on the one hand in enigmatic works such as Michael Asher's project with 24 text signs on tree stumps in Sonsbeek, and on the other hand in provocative art, such as Marc Quinn's 12% Proof, also known as “The Pisser”.
+Located next to the Koepelkerk (a church), this work, featured a sculpture of a man with an erection in a phone booth.
+This work received a lot of media attention, sparked fierce debate, and was defaced and vandalized.

 Finally, in many ways Sonsbeek ‘93 could also be considered a process rather than a finished exhibition: in many cases, the finished art work was not the main goal; the focus was on the process that preceded it, or the reactions that the works provoked.
 This idea was also reflected in the catalogue, which only describes the process of cooperation between Smith and the artists.
 Images of the final artworks were largely absent.
 The reactions to Smith’s concept were critical.
 The communication with the public was faulted, due to the fragmentation of the exhibition, the audience had trouble finding artworks.
 With only 10.000 paying visitors, the organisation almost went bankrupt.
 However in retrospect, Sonsbeek ‘93 is considered an important exhibition in the development towards a more social practice of art.
 The American writer Jens Hoffman counts Sonsbeek 93 among the fifty most influential exhibitions of contemporary art.